andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-20-gelfands-algebra-chunk-19-arithmetic-progressions.md

  * you can calculate all terms in a progression as long as you know the starting term value, the end term value, and the end term position (e.g. "fourth") - Problem 183
  * you can calculate the number of terms in a given progression given a starting term, an end term, and a known term between the two (including the number of that term - e.g. "the third term") - Problem 184

  That's all for this post.
-I'm sure it will all come into play when we launch into Section 40, which is next up.
+I'm sure it will all come into play when we launch into Section 40, which is up next.